JimY233/EC504-final-project/README.md

 The details of the project are in the file named EC504 project report.

 The project implements three versions of k-d tree to design the nearest state/county finder.
 Based on the tree data structure built by more than 2 million reference points, User can query the k nearest neighbors and find the state and county.
-THe time complexity of query is O(logn) while after using some tricks, it takes about 5e-5 to query.
+The time complexity of query is O(logn).
+And after using some tricks like comparing the distance between query point and node pivot with the minimum distance generated before, it takes about 5e-5 to query.

 You can focus on the kdleaves.cpp.